Skip to content

 GET /api/admin/users

-List approved users with balance + login token (for re-sharing if a user lost their original link).
+List approved users with balance and login token (for re-sharing if a user lost the original link).

 {